diegoferigo/dockerfiles/Tools/README.md

 respectively `~/.atom` and `~/.gitkraken` as volumes.<br>
 Note that the folder containing the atom packages will be populated with symlinks pointing to the packages shipped with this image.
-If you use Atom also in your host system, to keep the setups separated you can consider mounting a different folder instead of `~/.atom`.
+If you use Atom also in your host system, in order to keep the setups separated you can consider mounting a different folder instead of `~/.atom`.

 ### Image Features:
 * Image size: 1.8GB